OHBA-analysis/osl-dynamics/doc/models/mage.rst

 Introduction
 ------------

 Functional connectivity (FC) in fMRI data shows little variation with time.
 This maybe due to limitations in the methods used to estimate time-varying FC.
-In particular, modelling the data with a single time course for dynamics. **Multi-dynamic Adversarial Generator Encoder** (MAGE) [1] proposes two separate dynamics for neuroimaging data: one for the mean activity and another for the FC.
+In particular, modelling the data with a single time course for dynamics. **Multi-dynamic Adversarial Generator Encoder** (MAGE) [1] proposes two separate dynamics for neuroimaging data: one for the mean activity (and variance) and another for the FC.

 Generative Model
 ----------------